ibm-cloud-docs/watsonxdata/known_issues.md

 ## CBR does not work for lite instances
 {: #known_issue54941_1}

-## Text2Action skills fail for authorization when CBR is enabled
+## Health check for {{site.data.keyword.lakehouse_short}} instance fails due to authentication issue
 {: #known_issue54697}

-When CBR is enabled for a user account, the orchestrate tools used by Lakehouse Assistant are excluded from the AMS whitelist.
-As a result, all console API calls involved in admin operations are blocked by AMS, causing Text2Action skills to fail authorization.
+When attempting to retrieve health information for a {{site.data.keyword.lakehouse_short}} instance, the request may fail with an authentication error.
+This occurs because the account does not have the necessary permissions or is restricted by account-level network policies.
+As a result, the watsonxdata Assistant cannot access the required APIs to display health status.

 ## Access denied error in Presto and Spark queries when Hadoop Ranger service is integrated
 {: #known_issue54244}